laubernal/training-app/README.md

 # 🏋🏻‍♀️ Training app

-💡 React Application that allows you to keep track of your gym sessions so you can see your progression.
+💡 Application that allows you to keep track of your gym sessions so you can see your progression.